Student desks, mailboxes, keys and fobs

 - WHIMIS for Employees (Workplace Hazardous Materials Information System)

 To complete the courses, go to Safety Office, click on the course name and enroll using your University of Waterloo username and password.
+For the purposes of this training, graduate students are considered employees.
 Additional safety training courses, also offered through the safety office at the above link, may be required depending on your research area.
 Your supervisor will help you identify if any additional courses are required.
 If you have any questions or concerns regarding safety training, please contact the Department Administrator.

 Email accounts, computer facilities and services

-Computer use for graduate students is provided in the graduate computer lab on the second floor (B.C.
-Matthews Hall, room 2210).
-These computers are available for student use for word processing, statistical analysis, web browsing, email clients, graphics software, etc. Students are also able to connect wirelessly through the University of Waterloo wireless network from almost anywhere on campus.
+Computer use for graduate students is provided at three workstations in the graduate student space on the south side of the department, second floor of B.C.
+Matthews Hall by the kitchen.
+These computers are available for student use for word processing, statistical analysis, web browsing, email clients, graphics software, etc. Students are also able to connect wirelessly through the University of Waterloo wireless network from almost anywhere on campus, or through ethernet connections at each graduate student desk.
+You must supply your own ethernet cable.

 All graduate students are advised to obtain a University of Waterloo email account as soon as possible.
-This account is used by the Department to relay important, often time sensitive, information to you.
+This account is used by the Department and University to relay important, often time sensitive, information to you.
 It can also be used for data analysis and data storage.
 A general information session on Department computing will be held during orientation week when you can learn about setting up your e-mail account.

 Please contact the Applied Health Sciences Computing staff for any questions about computing resources.

 Courses offered by Information Systems & Technology (IST)